Judge invalidates two county charter amendments

 VENICE — A 12th Judicial Circuit judge has ruled that two amendments to the Sarasota County Charter approved by voters a year ago are invalid and cannot be enforced.

-The county attorney’s office presented copies of Circuit Judge Hunter Carroll’s opinion to county commissioners during their meeting Tuesday in Venice.
+The county attorney’s office presented copies of Circuit Judge Hunter Carroll’s opinion to the Sarasota County Commission during its meeting Tuesday in Venice.

 The first of the two amendments required commissioners to rescind their May 2016 vacation of a portion of Beach Road on Siesta Key and reacquire the vacated roadway.
 The second amendment prohibited the county from selling any parks, preserves, beach and water access and waterfront vistas.